OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Similarly, **Networks** and Distributed vSwitches can also be imported / reacquired from using a similar ``Import`` button in ``Infrastructure --> Virtual Networks``.

-Virtual Networks can be further refined with the inclusion of different :doc:`Address Ranges <operation/network_management/manage_vnets.html#address-space>`.
+Virtual Networks can be further refined with the inclusion of different :onedoc:`Address Ranges <operation/network_management/manage_vnets.html#address-space>`.
 This refinement can be done at import time, defining the size of the network one of the following supported Address Ranges:

 - IPv4: Need to define at least starting IP address.
 MAC address can be defined as well
 - IPv6: Can optionally define starting MAC address, GLOBAL PREFIX and ULA PREFIX